-In 2007, 30 Missouri children died from inflicted injury at the hands of a parent or caretaker.
+In 2008, 28 Missouri children died from inflicted injury at the hands of a parent or caretaker.

 Fatal child abuse may involve repeated abuse over a period of time, as in battered child syndrome, or it may involve a single, impulsive incident, such as drowning, suffocation or shaking a baby.
 Infants and young children under the age of four years are at greatest risk of severe injury and death due to physical abuse.
 These children are the most vulnerable for many reasons, including their dependency, small size and inability to defend themselves.
-In 2007, 22 of the 30 Missouri children (73%) who died from inflicted injuries at the hands of a parent or caretaker were four years of age or younger.
-Of those, ten (47%) were infants under the age of one year.

-In 2007, one Missouri child died of blunt trauma injuries to the abdomen or chest, when they were struck, punched, kicked or thrown.
+In 2008, nine Missouri children died of blunt trauma injuries to the abdomen or chest, when they were struck, punched, kicked or thrown by a parent or caretaker.
 Infants and young children are especially vulnerable because vital organs are in close proximity to each other; the ribs are small and cannot protect vital internal organs.
 Blunt trauma to the chest and abdomen can result in massive internal injuries and bleeding.

-In the United States, Abusive Head Trauma (Shaken Baby Syndrome) is the second most common cause of death due to trauma in children and the cause of more than 95% of serious head injuries in infants less than one year of age.
-In 2007, 16 Missouri children were victims of fatal Abusive Head Trauma, commonly known as Shaken Baby Syndrome (SBS).
+In the United States, Abusive Head Trauma is the second most common cause of death due to trauma in children and the cause of more than 95% of serious head injuries in infants less than one year of age.
+In 2008, nine Missouri children were victims of fatal Abusive Head Trauma, commonly known as Shaken Baby Syndrome (SBS).
+Of those, one 12-year-old died as a result of the shaking injuries she had suffered at the age of three months.

 Another common type of physical abuse among young children, but often more difficult to detect, is suffocation/strangulation.
 These injuries occur when hands or materials are used to block or cover external airways (suffocation) or used to exert pressure on the neck and interfere with breathing (strangulation), or pressure is exerted on the chest in order to interfere with breathing.
-In 2007, three Missouri children died of suffocation/strangulation injuries at the hands of a parent or caretaker.
+In 2008, four Missouri children died of intentional suffocation/strangulation injuries at the hands of a parent or caretaker.